JanviWakde/HR_Analytics_Dashboard/README.md

 ## Analysis
 This dashboard is able to answer following questions
-1) How many people in rach job?
+1) How many people in each job?
 2) Gender break-down of the staff?
 3) Age spread of staff
 4) Which job pays more?